Creatine Makes Me Feel Sick: Why & How To Fix?

 Are Certain Creatine Brands Better Than Others For Not Getting Sick?

-Creatine monohydrate is the safest, most well studied, and readily available creatine supplement on the market, so that is the best place to start.
+Creatine monohydrate is the safest, most well-studied, and readily available creatine supplement on the market, so that is the best place to start.

-Though, if you haven’t tried creatine or you have stomach sensitivities, keep it simple in the first instance and go with a pure creatine monohydrate supplement.
+However, if you haven’t tried creatine or you have stomach sensitivities, keep it simple in the first instance and go with a pure creatine monohydrate supplement.

 what should you do to avoid getting sick taking creatine